 Step 1: Rolling Bacon Roses

-Begin by threading your bacon through your skewer on one end, then roll up tightly about one-third of the way.
+Begin Skewering: Thread your bacon strip through your skewer on one end, then roll up tightly about one-third of the way.

-Now, here’s my special twist to really help our Bacon Roses look like roses.
-We simply twist our bacon strip clockwise to make the rose petals easily form little points.
-My video tutorial helps you see the exact motion and direction I twirled to make my bacon flowers look so realistic.
+Rose Shape Twist: Now, here’s my special twist to really help our Bacon Roses look like roses.
+Simply twist your bacon strip counter-clockwise to make the rose petals easily form little points.
+My video tutorial (see below) helps you see the exact motion and direction I twirled to make my bacon flowers look so realistic.

 Secure with Toothpicks: Lastly, secure with a toothpick or two on the bottom of your rose.
 Continue rolling the rest of your bacon roses, then place them in a muffin tin.
 This is my favorite way to bake them.
 Your rosebuds remain standing upward as they are sizzling and baking in their own juices.